lancenacabuan/Shaliah/README.md

 to God.
 Trinitarianism essentially **literalized Wisdom** into an actual second Person of the Godhead, co-eternal with the Father (the Father's "eternal Wisdom/Word").
-Unitarianism instead sees Jesus as the **human incarnation of God\'s wisdom in a functional sense**–an unparalleled agent and teacher of divine wisdom, embodying God\'s word in his life and message, yet not literally pre-existent.
+Unitarianism instead sees Jesus as the **human incarnation of God\'s wisdom in a functional sense** – an unparalleled agent and teacher of divine wisdom, embodying God\'s word in his life and message, yet not literally pre-existent.